-Obligations can be of various types.
-We can’t expect all the licenses to have the same or even similar obligations.
-Permissive licenses (discussed in more detail in the Introduction to Open Source License Compliance Management (LFC193) course) will have a set of obligations that are not very onerous or difficult to meet, whereas copyleft licenses (also discussed in LFC193) may require the sharing of the proprietary source code combined with open source code licensed under a copyleft license.
+Open source license obligations vary.
+Licenses described as permissive licenses (discussed in more detail in the Introduction to Open Source License Compliance Management (LFC193) course) have notice or attribution obligations, whereas copyleft licenses (also discussed in LFC193) have additional obligations including the sharing of source code.